wookey-project/ewok-kernel/doc/devices.rst

 Reloading a DMA stream
 """"""""""""""""""""""

-In DMA circular mode, the controller never stop transfering datas.
+In DMA circular mode, the controller never stops transferring data.
-It is possible to stop that active stream by using the ``sys_cfg(CFG_DMA_DISABLE)`` syscall.
+It is possible to stop this active stream by using the ``sys_cfg(CFG_DMA_DISABLE)`` syscall.

-Then, the task may reactivate that stream by using the ``sys_cfg(CFG_DMA_RELOAD)`` syscall.
+Then, the task may reactivate this very same stream by using the ``sys_cfg(CFG_DMA_RELOAD)`` syscall.